-The red variety comes from France, Synonyms include Aubon, Caula, Conese, Coneze, Connoges, Connoise, Counèse, Counoe, Counoïso, Counoueiso, Grosse Rogettaz, Guénoise, Quenoise and Rivier.
-She may not be with the related and morphological similar Aubun (with which it is often grown mixed in older vineyards and the synonym Grosse Rogettaz shares) are confused.
-The medium to late ripening vine is prone to Botrytis, It produces acidic, peppery Red wines especially for blends.
-It is a very old variety of the Rhône, which was already mentioned in 1626 in Avignon.
+The red grape variety comes from France, Synonyms are Aubon, Caula, Conese, Coneze, Connoges, Connoise, Counèse, Counoïse, Counoïso, Counoueiso, Grosse Rogettaz, Guénoise, Quenoise and Rivier.
+You may not be related and morphological similar Aubun (with which it is often mixed in older vineyards and shares the synonym Grosse Rogettaz).
+The medium to late ripening vine is susceptible to Botrytis, It produces acidic, peppery Red wines especially for blends.
+It is a very old variety from the Rhône, which was mentioned in Avignon as early as 1626.

-The variety is in numerous appellations on the Rhone, as well as in the regions Languedoc and Provence admitted, so for example Châteauneuf-du-Pape.
-Côtes du Rhône.
-Gigondas and Coteaux d'Aix-en-Provence, In 2010, 408 hectares were recorded in France with decreasing trend (in 2000 there were 638).
-The wine pioneer James Busby (1802-1871) led them together with Aubun in the early 1830s in Australia on.
-Small stocks should also be in the US states California and Washington give.
+The variety is available in numerous appellations Rhone, as well as in the regions Languedoc and Provence approved, for example Châteauneuf-du-Pape.
+Cotes du Rhone.
+Gigondas and Coteaux d'Aix-en-Provence, In 2010, 408 hectares with falling tendencies were registered in France (compared to 638 in 2000).
+The wine pioneer James Busby (1802-1871) introduced her to Aubun in the early 1830s Australia on.
+Small stocks are also said to be in the US California and Washington give.

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Photos : Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI), Federal Research Center for Cultivated Plants,
+Images : Ursula Brühl, Doris Schneider, Julius Kühn-Institut (JKI), Federal Research Center for Cultivated Plants,

 Institute for Grapevine Breeding Geilweilerhof - 76833 Siebeldingen, GERMANY